-If the notice is returned by the post office, the applicant will be denied and their name will not be placed back on the waiting list.
+If the notice is returned by the post office with no forwarding address, the applicant will be denied and their name will not be placed back on the waiting list.
+If the notice is returned by the post office with a forwarding address, the notice will be re-sent to the address indicated.